 If you have been asked to come to an interview for a job, preparing for the interview can increase your chance of success.
-This is because preparation will help you to present yourself at your best to the employer and will also make you feel more confident.
+Preparation will help you to present yourself at your best to the employer and can also make you feel more confident.

 If you’ve got an interview for a job, make sure that you:

 - dress appropriately- always look neat and tidy, whether the interview is formal or informal

 - arrive on time

 - have read the advertisement and job description thoroughly, and have thought about how your skills, experience, qualifications and personal characteristics match the requirements.
 It’s valuable to prepare examples from your experience that demonstrate this.
 Think about what you can offer and why the employer should hire you ahead of other applicants

 - have found out what you can about the organisation from, for example, the organisation’s website, industry websites, friends and family, unions, organisation advertising and promotional material.
 You could visit their premises if, for example, the job is in a shop or café, so you can get a feel for their style

 - bring a copy of your CV or resume, even if you’ve already given this to the employer; you should bring it with you to refresh your memory

 - bring a pen (and spare pen) and paper in case you want to write anything down